Blosc/blogsite/posts/breaking-down-memory-walls.rst

 We have explored how to use compression in an nearly optimal way to perform a very simple task: compute an aggregation out of a large dataset.
 With a basic understanding of the cache and memory subsystem, and by using appropriate compressed data structures (the super-chunk), we have seen how we can easily produce code that enables modern CPUs to perform operations on compressed data at a speed that approaches the speed of the same operations on uncompressed data (and sometimes exceeding it).
 More in particular:

-1. Performance for the compressed dataset scales very well on the number of threads for all the CPUs (even hyperthreading seems very beneficial at that, which is a welcome surprise).
+1. Performance for the compressed dataset scales very well on the number of threads for all the CPUs (even hyper-threading seems very beneficial at that, which is a welcome surprise).

 2. The CPUs that benefit the most from compression are those with relatively low memory bandwidth and CPUs with many cores.
 In particular, the EPYC architecture is a good example and we have shown how the compressed dataset can operate 50% faster that the uncompressed one.